-Overhauling the windows and doors in the home was one of Vern’s priorities from day one, not just because the originals weren’t up to modern codes for impact resistance and energy efficiency, but because there was an opportunity to bring more of the beautiful gulf views into his family’s living space.
+Overhauling the windows and doors in the home was one of Vern’s priorities from day one, not just because the originals weren’t up to modern codes for impact resistance and energy efficiency, but because there was an opportunity to bring more of the beautiful gulf views and the restorative quality of natural light into his family’s living space.

 “The original windows and doors did not take advantage of the view, and that was a shame since this location provides an opportunity to really create dramatic interiors that connect to the exterior environment both visually and physically.
 In several instances, you had to get on your tippy toes to visually access the view.
 It really didn’t make any sense.
 Taking in the view should be effortless!” he says.

-Vern opted to replace the original windows and doors with expansive Marvin Ultimate Multi-Slide Doors, Sliding French Doors and Awning Windows that were both impact rated and expansive – opening the space to the outdoors on every level.
+Vern opted to replace the original windows and doors with expansive Marvin Ultimate Multi-Slide Doors, Sliding French Doors and Awning Windows that were both impact rated and expansive – opening the space to the outdoors and bringing sunlight in on every level.
 Crisp, white interior finishes blend with bright white walls and a complementing color palette that’s more muted and classic than it is nautical.